tom-odonovan/typescript-tutorial/README.md

 # typescript-tutorial
-A sample Next.js project using React and TypeScript
+A sample Next.js project using React and TypeScript  - test